wzh99/GSL/README.md

 }
 ```

-We apply the substitution to the workload.
+Apply the substitution to the workload.

 ```python
 new_wl = subst(wl)